OnapleRPG/Itemizer/README.md

 All configuration files use HOCON format.
 When you first install the plugin a default configuration with example is loaded in your `config/itemizer/` folder.

+### Global  configuration
+In the global configuration file you can change plugin settings :
+* __DescriptionRewrite__ set the mode of the item's description, if it set to ``false`` it's the Minecraft's default flags.
+But if it's ``true`` flags are rewritten in the item lore and hidden.

 ## Minecraft Commands
 The plugin implements minecraft commands to interact with.
 * `/retrieve <id>` gives a configured item to the player.